roddhjav/pass-update/README.md

 ## Usage

 ```
-pass update 2.1 - A pass extension that provides an
-                  easy flow for updating passwords.
+pass update 2.1 - A pass extension that provides an easy flow for updating passwords.

 Usage:
     pass update [-h] [-n] [-l <s>] [-c | -p] [-p | -m]
-                    [-e <r>] [-i <r>] [-E] [-f] pass-names
+                [-e <r>] [-i <r>] [-E] [-f] pass-names...
          Provide an interactive solution to update a set of passwords.
          pass-names can refer either to password store path(s) or to
          directory.

          It prints the old password and waits for the user before generating
          a new one.
 This behaviour can be changed using the provided options.

          Only the first line of a password file is updated unless the
          --multiline option is specified.

      Options:
          -c, --clip        Write the password to the clipboard.
          -n, --no-symbols  Do not use any non-alphanumeric characters.
          -l, --length <s>  Provide a password length.
          -p, --provide     Let the user specify a password by hand.
          -m, --multiline   Update a multiline password.
          -i, --include <r> Only update the passwords that match a regex.
          -e, --exclude <r> Do not update the passwords that macth a regex.
          -E, --edit        Edit the password using the default editor.
          -f, --force       Force update.
          -V, --version     Show version information.
          -h, --help        Print this help message and exit.

 More information may be found in the pass-update(1) man page.
 ```